 AML is the language of Aras Innovator, but some external add-ons do connect to Aras Innovator on a direct SQL level.
-Because Aras Innovator stores DateTimes in SQL Server as UTC, we have provided an add-on function for Microsoft SQL Server that will allow the easy conversion of DateTime to and from UTC.
+Because Aras Innovator stores DateTimes in SQL Server as UTC, we have provided an add-on function for Microsoft SQL Server that allows the easy conversion of DateTime to and from UTC.
 To convert DateTime values from UTC to a specific time zone, use the function ConvertToLocal ({value},{Time Zone}).
 The time zone should be specified according to the registry key name of the time zone desired.
-(See Corporate Time Zone.)
+(Refer to section 2.2.2 Corporate Time Zone.)
 To use the DEFAULT parameter for Time Zone it is required that a value be set for CorporateTimeZone.